yuzalsif/yuzalsif/README.md

 # Hi there 👋

-I'm a Flutter developer and a writer on Medium.
+I'm Yusuf and spend most of my time workng on mobile development with Flutter! an author and writer at [Medium](https://medium.com/@yuseifabdillah).
 I'm passionate about writing clean and efficient code while exploring the world of Flutter.
-When I'm not coding, you'll find me sharing my knowledge through articles and tutorials at Medium: [medium.com/@yuseifabdillah](https://medium.com/@yuseifabdillah).
+When I'm not coding, you'll find me sharing my knowledge through articles and tutorials at [Medium](https://medium.com/@yuseifabdillah):

-If you want to get in touch you can message me on my email Email: yuseifabdillah@gmail.com and I'm active on Twitter: [@yourusername](https://twitter.com/yourusername)
+If you want to get in touch you can email me at yuseifabdillah@gmail.com